 “We are profitable with every single influencer”

 The effort Jeffrey and his partners put into the nurturing process clearly pays off.
-The company has a steady increase in customers, a current follower growth of 10.3% on their Instagram channel and the brand’s mentions on Instagram are increasing permanently, as indicated by the earned media value.
+The company has a steady increase in customers, a current follower growth of 10.3% on their Instagram channel and the brand’s mentions on Instagram are increasing permanently.

 “We are profitable on every single influencer we work with.
 Some influencers are profitable in the first week, for others, it takes until we run a storewide sale and they promote a deal.
 One of the things that make us successful is retention.
 We retain at least 90% of the athletes we work with.
 That is a big indicator of success.”